Summer 2021 Sloane Shelton Arts and Humanities Grants

 Students must be in good standing.
 If a student selected for a grant is placed on probation of any kind prior to leaving campus, the student will forfeit the grant.

-DACA students may propose experiences within the USA and should consult with the College’s DACA Point-Person, Gwendolyn Ferreti, prior to submitting a proposal.
+DACA students may propose experiences and should consult with the College’s DACA Point Person, Gwendolyn Ferreti, prior to submitting a proposal.

 Non-U.S. citizens, who neither hold an F-1 visa nor a DACA card, should consult with the Director of International Education, Richard Cahill, about their options before applying.